mkj3085003/2025_Notes/pages/Part 1.md

 				- If you do, you can access a supermarket and a hospital within a ten-minute drive.
 				- However, for someone without a driver's license like myself, I would either have to call an Uber or wait for the bus that comes in thirty minutes.
 			- Are there any mistakes/shops near your place?
+				- Yes.
+				- There are a bunch of mom-and-pop shops just a stone's throw away from my apartment.
+Additionally, there's a Walmart within a ten-minute drive, which is great if I'm in the mood for a shopping spree.
 		- C. Past&Future
 			- How long have you lived there?
 			- Do you plan to live there for a long time?